 How to enter

-Schools enter students into the AMC through our online system – register via the button here.
+Schools enter students into the AMC through our online competition portal.
+See full instructions below.

-We have a register of schools which includes almost every school in Australia and schools from many countries around the world.
-We send an invitation to schools in February each year to enter into the AMC that year and the event is usually held in late July or early August.
+Our system holds a register of schools which includes almost every school in Australia and New Zealand, and schools from many countries around the world.
+We send an invitation to schools in February each year to enter into the AMC, and the event is usually held in late July or early August.

 We are a not-for-profit entity and we make our entry fees consistent with our status.

-The fee varies from time-to-time between countries (dependent on costs such as postage and freight) and sometimes within countries.
+For participants in other countries, the fee may vary from time to time (dependent on costs such as postage and freight) and sometimes within countries.